 Nehemiah 9:17

-As Christians and as people, we know that killing someone without cause is sinful.
-“You shall not kill,” declares God’s Word, and we must observe God’s commands lest we suffer the repercussions on judgment day.
+As Christians and simply as people, we understand that unjust killing is sinful.
+God’s commandment, “You shall not kill,” must be followed to avoid judgment.